Emporium Mall: History

-In late 2012 or early 2013, Aedas was appointed to design the mall's architecture with cinemas, food courts, a hotel, retail space and wedding facilities, with construction expected to start in March 2013.
+In late 2012 or early 2013, Aedas was appointed to design the mall's architecture with cinemas, food courts, a hotel, retail space and wedding facilities.

-The construction started in March 2013 with the cost of approximately rupees 25 billion (US$238.43 million).
-The site or project is owned by Nishat Group, with structural engineers Mushtaq and Bilal.
+The construction started in March 2013 at a cost of approximately rupees 25 billion (US$238.43 million).
+The project is owned by Nishat Group, with structural engineers Mushtaq and Bilal.

 The mall opened to the public on 29 June 2016.
-Even before opening, Hyperstar by Carrefour was already opened, nearly about six month before.
+Even before opening, Hyperstar by Carrefour was already opened, about six month earlier.